section-engineering-education/engineering-education/content/articles/why-kubernetes-is-the-best-technology-for-running-cloud-native-database/index.md

 Solutions for integrating Kubernetes clusters are still in the development phase, but in the future, it will be easy to manage multi-datacenter Cassandra clusters in Kubernetes.

 Cassandra community is constantly working to make more extensions for management and metrics to be part of the core Apache project.
-This will make Cassandra be more cloud-native to everyone and become an out-of-the-box solution.
+This will make Cassandra more cloud-native to everyone and become an out-of-the-box solution.

+---
+Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/onesmus-mbaabu/)